 The soil moisture of the layers may be initialized by the user or the program.
 When initialized by the program, the process consists of three steps.
 The first step sets the soil moisture of all layers except barrier soil liners equal to field capacity and all barrier soil liners to porosity (saturation).
 In the second step, the program computes a soil moisture for each layer below the top barrier soil liner.
 These soil moisture contents are computed to yield an unsaturated hydraulic conductivity equal to 85 percent of the lowest effective saturated hydraulic conductivity of the all liner systems above the layer, including consideration for the presence of a synthetic geomembrane liner.
-If the unsaturated hydraulic conductivity is less than 1 x 10-6 cm/sec and if the computed soil moisture is greater than field capacity, the soil moisture is set to equal computed soil moisture instead of the field capacity.
-The third step in the initialization consists of running the model for one year of simulation using the first year of climate data and the initial soil moisture values selected in the second step.
-At the end of this year of initialization, the soil moisture values existing at that point are reported as the initial soil moisture values.
+If the unsaturated hydraulic conductivity is less than $1 \times 10^{-6}$ cm/sec and if the computed soil moisture instead of the field capacity, the soil moisture is set to equal computed soil moisture instead of the field capacity.
+The third step in the initialization consists of running the model for one year of simulation using the first year of climate data and the initialization, the soil moisture values existing at that point are reported as the initial soil moisture values.
 The simulation is then restarted using the first year of climate data.